weareluastudio/cra-template-luapp/template/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+### `yarn deploy`

+Builds the app for production to the `build` folder.<br />
+and then prerender react application with React-Snapshot after that its ready to deploy on firebase if you want. ( Remove firebase if you prefer other hosting provider )

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**